jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 ???- info "Version"
     Created Dec - 2024
-    Updated Nov 05 - 2025
+    Updated Nov 25 - 2025

-The current implementation supported by this tool enables migration of:
+The current AI based migration implementation supported by this tool enables migration of:

-* dbt/Spark SQL to Flink SQL statements
+* dbt/Spark SQL to Flink SQL
 * ksqlDB to Flink SQL

-The approach uses LLM agents.
-This document covers the methodology, setup, usage of the `shift_left` tool for automated SQL migrations, and how to extend it to get better results.
+The approach uses LLM agents local or remote.
+This document covers the design approach, development environment setup, and how to use the `shift_left` tool for automated SQL migrations.
+Finally it addresses how to extend the AI prompts or workflows to get better results.

-The core idea is to leverage LLMs to understand the source SQL semantics and translate them to Flink SQL.
+The core idea is to leverage LLMs to understand the source SQL semantics and to translate them to Flink SQLs.

 **This is not production ready, the LLM can generate hallucinations, and one to one mapping between source like ksqlDB or Spark to Flink is sometime not the best approach.** We expect that this agentic solution could be a strong foundation for better results, and can be enhanced over time.

 The implementation use the OpenAI SDK, so different LLM models can be used, as soon as they support OpenAI.
-The `qwen3:30b` model can be used locally using Ollama on Mac M3 Pro with 36GB RAM.
-Other models running remotely and supporting OpenAI APIs may be used.
+The `qwen3:30b` or `qwen-coder-30b-a3b-instruct-mlx-4bit` models can be used locally using Osaurus on Mac M3 Pro with 36GB RAM., or Ollama on Linux VM.
+Other models running remotely and supporting OpenAI APIs may be used too using your own API key.

 ## Migration Context